Skip to main content

 The council-approved resolution referring the alternative expenditure limitation to the voters describes how the limitation will be calculated each year, if passed.
 Many resolutions state that the expenditure limitation will be set equal to total budgeted expenditures each year the alternative limitation is in place.
 If a city or town uses this method, total expenditures reported on the adopted budget (schedule A) should be reported as the alternative expenditure limitation amount on AELR—Part I, line 2.
 Cities and towns may use other methods to calculate an alternative expenditure limitation if they agree with the resolution wording included in the voter-approved measure.

-Arizona Constitution, Article IX, §20, includes provisions that allow city and town councils to authorize expenditures in excess of their expenditure limitations for expenditures a natural or manmade disaster directly necessitates in the fiscal year the disaster is declared or in the succeeding fiscal year.
+Arizona Constitution, Article IX, §20, includes provisions that allow city and town councils to authorize expenditures in excess of their expenditure limitations for expenditures directly necessitated by a natural or manmade disaster in the fiscal year the disaster is declared or in the succeeding fiscal year.
 There are 3 different scenarios in which these expenditures can be approved:

 The Governor declared a disaster.